 Product Diversification: Unwell Hydration is likely just the beginning.
 Lifestyle products aligning with her brand values could follow.

-Personal Evolution: Like many Type 7s entering their 30s, Alex may integrate more Type 5 qualities – developing deeper expertise in business and media while maintaining her signature enthusiasm.
+Personal Evolution: Like many Type 7s entering their 30s, Alex may continue integrating Type 5 qualities – developing deeper expertise and introspection while maintaining her signature enthusiasm.
+Her willingness to discuss motherhood delays and past trauma suggests this integration is already underway.

 Wrapping Up: The Method Behind the Madness